 Environmental Conditions: Passive Eye supports a broad range of sensors which can be positioned inside a container, trailer or transport vehicle and programmed to report when such things as temperature, humidity and CO reach their upper or lower limits, changes in light levels which may indicate a breach of security and a variety of other sensors.

-Provisioning App: To make provisioning as easy as possible, Passive Eye provides a ‘Provisioning App’ (Android only) to bond the ID of the tag and the ID of the asset in the database in 4 easy steps.
+Provisioning App: To make provisioning as easy as possible, Passive Eye provides a ‘Provisioning App’ (Android only) to bond the ID of the tag and the ID of the asset in the database in 5 very easy steps.

-2) Remove the protective covering from the high tack pads and on a clean, dry surface, press the tag firmly to a high horizontal surface of the asset;
+3) Then remove the protective covering from the high tack pads and press the tag firmly on to a high, horizontal, clean and dry surface of the asset;

 If an error has been made or if a tag is to be re-positioned, the Provisioning App can be used to repeat the process and the new data will overwrite the previously submitted data.